Sadiazannat/web-crawler-Van/README.md

 # web-crawler-Van
-Web crawler to download updated crime data of Vancouver city from vpd website "https://geodash.vpd.ca/opendata/".
+An Web crawler to download the latest crime data of Vancouver city from vpd website "https://geodash.vpd.ca/opendata/" as an initial part of another project.